-Bridges Christian College offers an online Bachelor of Arts degree in Biblical Studies and Practical Ministry with numerous elective options that allow students to tailor their academic experience to meet their ministry goals.
-Every student graduates with a major in Biblical Studies.
-The full academic program is offered in two tracks: a four-year track or an optional three-year fast track.
+Bridges Christian College offers multiple undergraduate degrees (certificate, A.A., and B.A.).
+The B.A. academic program is offered in two tracks: a four-year track or an optional three-year fast track.
 The fast track allows the student to finish a year earlier and save a year of tuition and fees.
 The college's focus is to point a person toward credentialed ministry in the church and world.
 The following is a summary of the academic requirements.